iasebsil83/Dreamlands/README.md

 Here are all the rules of the DREAMLANDS syntax :

 ```
-- No empty line is allowed.
+- Empty lines are allowed.
 - Comments are allowed and concerns every line starting with a COMMENT CHARACTER.
 - Every non-commented line must be composed by :
   - A serie of consecutive TABULATION CHARACTERS (describing the depth degree of the data)